SpiritXIV/Origins-Ascended/README.md

 - Impact: 3

 Powers:
-- Copy
+- Copy:
 Coming Soon

-- Broken Glass
+- Broken Glass:
 Better with a sword, If you hit an unarmored guy in the back with a sword it takes more dmage

-- Broken Soul
+- Broken Soul:
 You can only fix yourself by dying.

-- Carnivore
+- Carnivore:
 You can only eat meat.

-- Insomnia
+- Insomnia:
 You feel too uncomfortable enough to sleep.

-- Transparent
+- Transparent:
 You can become invisible for a while.

 ___________________________